-Requires application, license, and renewal fees to be deposited in the sports betting account in the special revenue fund.
+Requires application, license, and renewal fees to be deposited in the general fund.

 13 Advertising.

 Prohibits certain advertisements for sports betting including those that target individuals under age 21, those that target individuals who are not otherwise eligible to place a wager, those that are placed in certain locations such as airports or in a taxicab, and those that include false or misleading claims.